putyourlightson/craft-blitz/README.md

 Warming the cache will flush the cache and add a job to the queue to recache all of the pages.

 #### Refresh Expired Blitz Cache
-Refreshing the expired cache will refresh all cached URIs that contain elements that have expired since they were cached, specifically entries with future post and expiry dates.
+Refreshing expired cache will refresh all cached pages that have expired, or that contain elements that have expired (applies to elements with future post and expiry dates).
+Cache duration and expiry dates can be specified in the [config settings](config-settings) and the [template specific options](#template-specific-options).

+#### Refresh Flagged Blitz Cache
+Refreshing flagged cache will refresh all cached pages that were associated with the provided flag using the `flag` parameter in the [template specific options](#template-specific-options).

+#### Cron Jobs
-Create a cron job with the following console command to refresh expired or flagged cache on a scheduled basis.
+Create cron jobs using the following console commands to refresh expired or flagged cache on a scheduled basis.
 If entries are generally posted or expire on the hour then a good schedule might be every hour at 5 minutes past the hour.
 Change `/usr/bin/php` to the PHP path (if different).

 ```
 // Refresh expired cache every hour at 5 minutes past the hour.